All guides

 The five pricing models (ranked by profitability)

 Every pricing model has a place.
 The mistake is staying in one model after you have outgrown it.
-Here are the five models from least to most profitable, with honest assessments of when each one makes sense.
+Here are the five models from least to most profitable, with honest assessments of when each makes sense.

 1. Hourly billing — the floor, not the ceiling

-Hourly billing is the simplest pricing model and the most common starting point.
+Hourly billing is the simplest model and the most common starting point.
 You track time, multiply by rate, and invoice.
 Clients understand it immediately, which makes it easy to sell.

 The problem: hourly billing creates a hard cap on your revenue.
 You can only bill so many hours, and — perversely — it penalizes expertise.
 The better you get, the faster you work, the less you earn.
 A task that took you 10 hours as a junior consultant and now takes you 2 hours is worth 80% less under hourly billing, despite delivering the same (or better) outcome.